kualatechzm/coding-interview-challenge/README.md

 ## Pre-requisites

----

 1. A text editor: We recommend Visual Studio code (<https://code.visualstudio.com>)
-2. You may need the :Go programming language installed on your computer for the technical assessment, depending on the task you choose (<https://go.dev/dl>)
+2. You may need the Go programming language installed on your computer for the technical assessment, depending on the task you choose (<https://go.dev/dl>)
 3. Docker: for building and using containers for the technical assessment

     * You can install the Docker Desktop - <https://docs.docker.com/get-docker>